Get

 Here’s Why Dogs Shouldn’t Eat Sour Patch Kids

 As you probably already know, eating too much candy and other high-sugar foods, including Sour Patch Kids, isn’t healthy for people.
-Eating too much sugar is linked to such health concerns as obesity, high blood pressure, and diabetes.1 Excess sugar also causes some medical concerns in dogs.2
+Eating too much sugar is linked to health concerns such as obesity, high blood pressure, and diabetes.1 Excess sugar also causes some medical concerns in dogs.2

 Sugar, or other forms of sweetener, make up the first three ingredients in Sour Patch Kids.3 Just 12 pieces of candy contain a whopping 24 grams of sugar, or almost half of the recommended daily amount for humans.
-Stealing the occasional Sour Patch Kids probably won’t have much impact on your dog but eating too many at one time or regularly consuming them over time could cause problems.
+Stealing the occasional Sour Patch Kids probably won’t have much impact on your dog, but eating too many at one time or regularly consuming them over time could cause problems.

 Eating a lot of sugar at one time can cause digestive upset, including vomiting and diarrhea, in dogs.